AlexandrErohin/home-assistant-flightradar24/README.md

 # Flightradar24 integration for Home Assistant
 Flightradar24 integration allows one to track overhead flights in a given region or particular planes.
-It will also fire Home Assistant events when flights enter and exit the defined region.
+It will also fire Home Assistant events when flights enter/exit/landed/took off.

 <b>IMPORTANT: No need FlightRadar24 subscription!</b>